QuentinAndre/Website/content/publication/dispersion-spillover/index.md

 perceive more price dispersion in another category.
 This dispersion spillover influences consumers’ judgments of price attractiveness and changes their likelihood to search for (and find) better options."

-tags: ['food', 'lay beliefs', 'categorization']
+tags: ['numerical cognition', 'learning', 'prices']
 categories: []
 featured: false